spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

 You can note that in each lua file we source mac and destination mac, during this phase we only populate require profiles.

-if we run , we can see that all profile post generation automatically discovered and we can consume any. for packet generation.
+if we run, we can see that all profiles post generation are automatically discovered, and we can consume any. for packet generation.

 ## 🧩 Detailed Argument Descriptions